tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/sms_cbs.md

 send-sms [slot_id][number][text]
 ```

-- slot_id: Specifies the slot to monitor， currently only `0` is supported.
+- slot_id: Specifies the slot to monitor，currently only `0` is supported.
 - number: The target phone number.
 - text: The content of the short message.